-7.6.6 Mandatory Continuing Education Hours and Activities for Non-Practising Registrants and Life Member or Life Limited Licensee Registrants
+7.6.6 Mandatory Continuing Education Hours and Activities for Non-Practising Individual Registrants

-- (1) In each Three-Year Rolling Period, a non-practising Registrant or a life member or life limited licensee must complete, at a minimum, - (a) one Continuing Education Hour of Ethical Learning, and - (b) one Regulatory Learning module referred to in section 7.6.14(1) of the Bylaws.
+- (1) In each Three-Year Rolling Period, a non-practising individual Registrant must complete, at a minimum. - (a) one Continuing Education Hour of Ethical Learning, and - (b) one Regulatory Learning module referred to in section 7.6.14(1) of the Bylaws.